-The closest hospital to our Sydney Campus is the Royal Prince Alfred Hospital, which is located on Missenden Road, Camperdown.
+The closest hospital to our Sydney Campus is the Saint Vincent's Hospital, 406 Victoria St, Darlinghurst NSW 2010.

 Mental Health

 Some people may find adjusting to a new life in a different country and city stressful.
 If you find yourself having financial or accommodation problems, give yourself a break and don't let your new life overwhelm you.
 Making friends will give you a support network, as will finding a part-time job.